autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 7.md

 - when an object gets a displacement, the work done on it by the net force equals the change in the obj. kinetic energy
 #### The meaning of the Work-Energy Theorem for an Object
 - **WORK-ENERGY THEOREM**: ΔE = ΔW
-- an object's kinetic energy equals the work
+- an object's kinetic energy equals the work that was done to accelerate it from rest to its present speed
+####